SeiryuZ/HemeWeb/proposal/README.md

 environment of an infrastructure of a computational models provider.
 Researchers could just compose their computation project with whatever tools and environment they are comfortable with and run with it.
-And this is where docker comes into the picture.
+And this is where docker[3] comes into the picture.
 Docker allows us to compose our computation environment and tools as we wanted and allow it to be shared easily.
 Our project will utilize this unique trait of docker to allow researchers compose their computational project as they see fit.